ivmfnal/data_dispatcher/docs/ui.rst

     .. code-block:: shell

-       $ ddisp worker next [-j] [-t <timeout>] [-c <cpu_site>] [-w <worker_id>] <project_id>  - get next available file -c - choose the file according to the CPU/RSE proximity map for the CPU site -j - as JSON
+       $ ddisp worker [options] <project_id> -- get next available file
-             -t - wait for next file until "timeout" seconds, otherwise, wait until the project finishes
+             -w <worker id>     -- specify worker id -c <cpu site>      -- choose the file according to the CPU/RSE proximity map for the CPU site -j <json file>     -- write reserved file information into a JSON file -t <timeout>       -- wait for next file until "timeout" seconds, otherwise, wait until the project finishes or a file is reserved
-             -w - override worker id

-In case when no file is available to be processed, but the project has not finished yet (not all files are done or failed permanently), the "dd next" command will block until a file becomes available for consumption.
-If "-t" is specified, the "dd next" command will block for the specified amount of time.
+The command will block until one of the following events occurs:

+* One of project files becomes available for consumption and is reserved for the worker
+* If a timeout was specified with ``-t`` and the timeout passes
+* The project finishes - all the files are processed successfully or failed permanently

 Depending on the outcome, the command will:

-    * If a file becomes available
+    * If a file becomes available and was reserved for the worker

-        * print file info as JSON if "-j" was specified or just file DID (namespace:name) otherwise
+        * print the reserved file DID (namespace:name) and, optionally, write the file info in the JSON file specified with ``-j``
         * exit with 0 (success) code

     * If the command times out